tdpetrou/pandas_cub/README.md

 ### 32. `diff` method

 The `diff` method accepts a single parameter `n` and takes the difference between the current row and the `n` previous row.
-For instance, if a column has the values [5, 10, 2] and `n=1` the `diff` method would return [NaN, 5, -8].
+For instance, if a column has the values [5, 10, 2] and `n=1`, the `diff` method would return [NaN, 5, -8].
 The first value is missing because there is no value preceding it.

-This method will only be possible with numeric columns.
-String columns will raise a `TypeError`.
-Except this error and skip the column.
+The `diff` method is a non-aggregating method as well, but there is no direct numpy function that computes it.
+Instead, we will define a function within this method that computes this difference.

+Complete the body of the `func` function.

 Allow `n` to be either a negative or positive integer.
 You will have to set the first or last n values to `np.nan`.
 If you are doing this on an integer column, you will have to convert it to float first as integer arrays cannot contains missing values.
 Use `np.roll` to help shift the data in the arrays.